CONSTITUTION OF SINFONICRON LIGHT OPERA COMPANY

 Section IV: Production Staff

 1. The Director, Producer, and Production Manager may appoint any number of department heads and/or assistants to be used in the forthcoming production.
-These positions may include, but are not limited to: Choreographer, Company Manager, Costume Designer, Lighting Designer, Master Electrician, Scenic Designer, Properties Master, Technical Director, and Sound Designer.
+These positions may include, but are not limited to: Choreographer, Company Manager, Costume Designer, Lighting Designer, Head Electrician, Scenic Designer, Properties Head, Technical Director, and Sound Designer.

 2. All appointed positions have the right to appoint assistants for each function, who will act as interim designers in the case of vacancies.